aslafy-z/ptc-account-generator/README.md

 # TODO

 - [ ] Babel compiling at releasing
-- [ ] Handle overload response from niantic servers
+- [ ] Handle overload response from PTC servers
+- [ ] Suitable storage system

+# Contributions

+Contributions are welcome, feel free to open a PR.